China anti-trust regulator fines Volkswagen JV and Chrysler unit

 Audi had already said its sales arm had violated "part" of the country's anti-monopoly laws.

-"We have been optimising the management processes in the sales and dealership structure," Audi China said in a statement on Thursday.
+"We have been optimizing the management processes in the sales and dealership structure," Audi China said in a statement on Thursday.

 "Audi and FAW-Volkswagen attach great importance that all applicable antitrust and competition laws are adhered to."